w3f/General-Grants-Program/grants/speculative/stablecoin_acala.md

 The Acala Network MVP will be a 3-month project, aims to deliver a running Substrate chain testnet providing multi-collateralized stable US Dollars - the Acala Dollar, with basic (council type) governance.
 Upon the testnet launch, we will implement a basic version of its economic model and work towards an Initial Parachain Offering.
 Participation in the IPO auction will depend upon the readiness of the Polkadot network.

 * M1: Economic model, governance design, and IPO plan + technical design (2 weeks)
   - we will create and publish relevant whitepapers
   - R&D multi-collateral Acala Dollar protocol based on Substrate and Polkadot, we will publish technical spec and runtime module designs
   - dApp UX design

 * M2: Implementation of Oracle, Multi-Currency Token, and Auction modules (2 weeks)
   - we will publish these modules under the Open Runtime Library
   - we will use and develop Acala specific implementation such as AuctionHandler
   - we will deploy oracle servers and set up monitoring services
   - all runtime modules in this and following milestones will be shipped with unit tests

 * M3: Implementation of stablecoin specific modules (4 weeks)
   - we will implement runtime modules to support the main functionalities: CDP and CDP engines, liquidation auction manager, outlined in the design
   - we will deliver a running chain with these modules, docker image to set up an Acala node, an SDK library, and a tutorial using this protocol

 * M4: Implementation of basic economic model and governance (2 weeks)
   - we will implement runtime modules for basic economic model and governance (council voting) based on our white-paper and design
   - we will perform runtime upgrade on testnet to include these functionalities, and provide relevant documentation for the community

 * M5: Implement the Acala dApp, integrate all parts, and documentation (4 weeks)
   - we will implement a web dApp to include these features: create CDP to generate Acala dollar, manage positions, and simple governance
   - we will deliver a working web application with these features, and a tutorial to use it
   - we will launch testnet with all parts integrated, provide documentation and tutorials to end-users and developers to use the dApp and SDKs

 Assumptions:
 - the inter-chain communication protocol for Polkadot is available, and a cross-chain token standard is formalized
+- cumulus is ready to run parachain collector nodes
 - ideally, the Ethereum bridge is available to bring Ethereum assets to Acala Network as collaterals

 ## Additional Information
 * Work has been done so far
   1. We are drafting and verifying the economic model of the Acala Network, please see links in the Team Code Repos section for more details
   2. We are drafting technical specification and design of runtime modules
   3. We are building common runtime modules such as multi-asset token that will be used in the Acala Stablecoin Network project

 * Are there any teams who have already contributed (financially) to the project?
   So far this project is funded by Laminar and Polkawallet.

 * Have you applied for other grants so far?
   Laminar and Polkawallet had previously received grants from Web3 respectively.
 But Acala Foundation or Acala Stablecoin Network project has not received other grants.

 * Are there any other projects similar to yours?
 If so, how is your project different?
   MakerDAO's v2 multi-collateral DAI would be a reference implementation for decentralized stablecoin.
 While we are inspired by many aspects of the MakerDAO project, the Acala Network will deliver a cross-chain solution, with a unique economic model to eventually evolve into a community-owned network in the Polkadot ecosystem, and will leverage Substrate's unique properties for implementation.

 * Open Source License:
   We will use Apache 2.0.